Last Updated on

 Grab a large piece of paper and some colored pencils.
 In the center, write “blog post topic.”
 Now, think about sources of inspiration.
 Maybe topical current events?
 A problem your readers need to have solved?
 Perhaps an interaction you had earlier in the day?

-Write these down as branches off your main topic on your map.
+Write these down as branches off of your main topic on your map.
 Now go deeper.
 What current events are relevant?
-What problems might readers need solved?
+What problems might readers need solving?
 Who did you interact with that day?
 These become sub-branches on the map.

 Keep going until you arrive at potential titles for your next post.
 Write down as many as you can, then analyze them when you finish.
 Did you come up with anything worthwhile?